Big Marvel

-Hwang Myeong-hun (born 1992 or 1993), also known by his stage name Big Marvel, is a South Korean YouTuber and musician.
+Hwang Myeong-hun (born 1992 or 1993), also known by his stage name Big Marvel, is a South Korean YouTuber and musician, best known for performing song covers on his YouTube Channel using a rubber chicken as a musical instrument.

 Hwang first received significant public attention after he won a 2012 beatboxing competition.
 Hwang claimed in a 2018 interview that 96% of his viewers were from overseas.
 In 2019, he won an award at the international YouTuber convention VidCon.

+Sometime during 2019, Hwang would go on to form the South Korean boy group Off The Cuff (OTC), consisting of 9 models, YouTubers, Instagram influencers, buskers, and trainees.